 Uber, Ola, Didi and other ride sharing services are a great way to enjoy a hassle-free night out with friends or a convenient ride home from the airport.
-Ride sharing services are usually a lot cheaper than taxis.
+Ride sharing services can be a lot cheaper than taxis and have been a very popular transport option amongst Australians within recent years.
+Just like with any vehicle out on the Australian roads, accidents are bound to happen, so it’s important to know what to do next if you’re in an Uber, Ola or Didi car accident.

 Unfortunately, accidents happen – just as they do when travelling in any motor vehicle.